2 R basics

 Mastering R (or any other programming language) essentially consists in solving two inter-related tasks:

-1. Representing various types of data as objects (Section 2.2.1).
+1. Defining various types of data as objects (Section 2.2).

 This chapter introduces both of these tasks.
-Later, we will see that analyzing data often involves creating and manipulating larger data structures (Chapter 3) and that the activity of programming usually involves creating our own processes (Chapters 4 and 6) and functions (Chapter 5).
+Later, we will see that analyzing data often involves creating and manipulating additional data structures (Chapter 3) and that the activity of programming usually involves creating our own processes (Chapters 4 and 6) and functions (Chapter 5).
 But before we can address more advanced issues, we need to grasp the difference between between “data” (as some object that represents particular types of information) vs. “functions” (as operators that process and transform information).

 The main type of object used in R for representing data is a vector.
 Vectors come in different data types and shapes and have some special properties that we need to know in order to use them in a productive fashion.
 As we will see, manipulating vectors by applying functions to them allows for quite a bit of data analysis — and all the rest are details and extensions…